neuroergoISAE/EEGMicrostates/README.md

 ## Short glossary

-- microstates
+- microstates: Topographical results of n cluster segmentation on the gfp peaks.
+Commonly, 4 clusters are extracted
-- prototypes :
+- prototypes : microstate clusters defined for a group, a participant or a session.
+Used as the reference for the backfitting procedure
-- levels
+- levels : each step when an eeg recording was done.
-- session
+- session level : experimental protocol includes multiple sessions for each participant.
+Please note: same session for each participant.
+If participant perform a single session, the session level will not exist.
-- participant
+- participant level : each individual (subject, patient or participant) included in the experiment.
-- group
+- group level : all the existing participants and sessions, always single group for the global population.
-- segmentation
+- segmentation : clustering process, in our case : modified k-means cluster.
+The number of clusters is 4 by default but can be changed.
+A list of cluster number can also be included (will increase the number of output and time of procedure).